time4tea/ropes4k/README.md

 # Ropes4k

-An implementation of a Rope data structure in Kotlin
+An implementation of a Rope data structure in Kotlin.

-I'm refactoring the original implementation to Kotlin...

 # Original Implementation